Innovation and Strategic Network Formation: Introduction

 But frequent collaboration and learning are not assured even when inventors in a given industry co-locate (\citealp*{saxenian1996regional} gives a well-known example).
 Rather, interaction patterns depend on firms' decisions, such as how much to encourage their employees to interact with employees from other firms.
 These interactions let a firm learn from other companies and inventors.
 There are also downsides for the firm, as employees may share valuable information.
 A more secretive approach allows firms to prevent potential competition by protecting intellectual property.
 In making these types of decisions, firms and inventors must choose between openness and secrecy.

-We develop a theory of firms' endogenous decisions about how much to interact with other firms, and the consequences for information flows, the rate of innovation, and related policy decisions.
-An important feature is that firms combine different ideas to create new technologies (see also \citealp*{acemoglu2017endogenous} and \citealp*{chen2019capability} for related combinatorial production functions).
-Strategic complementaries play a crucial role in many network games (e.g., \citealp*{ballester2006who} and \citealp*{bramoulle2014strategic}), and in our setting complementarities arise endogenously from this process of combining ideas.
+We develop a theory of firms' endogenous decisions about how much to interact with other firms, and the consequences for information flows and the rate of innovation.
+Firms' choices determine the probabilities of links in a \emph{learning network}; we thus contribute to a theoretical literature on network formation.\footnote{An important feature of these choices is that firms combine different ideas to create new technologies (see also \citealp*{acemoglu2020endogenous} and \citealp*{chen2021capability} for related combinatorial production functions).
+Strategic complementaries play a crucial role in many network games (e.g., \citealp*{bramoulle2014strategic} and \citealp*{ballester2006who}), and in our setting complementarities arise endogenously from this process of combining ideas.} We show that at equilibrium, the learning network has a special structure that would be unlikely to arise exogenously: it is at a \emph{critical threshold} between sparse and dense networks.
+This implies extreme inefficiencies arise at equilibrium, and we analyze the welfare and policy implications.

-We use a framework inspired by recombinant growth \citep*{weitzman1998recombinant} to explicitly model the creation of new technologies.
-Technologies are modeled as finite sets of distinct ideas.
-Ideas can be acquired in two ways: (1) via private investment and (2) via social learning.
-Firms generate profits by combining ideas to produce new technologies, but the profits from a technology are erased by competition if another firm also knows the component ideas in that technology.
-There are a large number of firms, and each chooses how much to invest in R\&D as well as how open to be.
-Their choices of levels of openness determine interaction rates between firms, and the probability that one firm learns from another is equal to the interaction rate between the two firms.
-If a given firm is more open, that firm is more likely to learn from others but also more exposed to others learning its ideas.
+We study a framework where each firm chooses two intensities: how open to be as well as how much to invest in R\&D. The choices of levels of openness determine interaction rates between firms, and the probability that one firm learns from another is equal to the interaction rate between the two firms.
+If a given firm is more open, that firm is more likely to learn \emph{ideas} from other firms---but other firms are more likely to learn its ideas.
+These ideas are valuable because they can be combined to make new \emph{technologies}, which are finite sets of ideas (as in \citealp*{weitzman1998recombinant}).
+Firms can generate profits by producing technologies, but the profits from a technology are erased by competition if another firm also knows the component ideas in that technology.